eriksacre/geese71js/README.md

 * Code and assets are grouped per application module (projects, people)
 * Modules are loaded dynamically, the first time they are used (see router.js)
 * Mocha is used for testing with JSDom to allow browser-less testing
+* Production version generates hashes in filenames to facilitate caching

 **This code base is strictly experimental!**